utopia-foss/dantro/doc/plotting/plot_cfg_ref.rst

 Plot Configuration Reference
 ============================
 This page attempts to give an overview of the available configuration options in a plot configuration.
-It distinguishes features that are handled by :doc:`plot_manager` and those handled by the plot creators.
+It distinguishes features that are handled by :doc:`plot_manager` and those handled by the chosen :ref:`plot creators <plot_creators>`.

 In the following, all examples are given on the level of a single plot configuration, specifically: